Back to all posts

 Quick answer

-Choose Roma Norte if your month is built around cafes, coworking backups, restaurants, nightlife, meeting people, and walking into plans without much coordination.
-It is usually the better fit for solo remote workers, founders, creatives, and first-time CDMX guests who want the neighborhood to create momentum.
+Choose Roma Norte if your month is built around cafes, restaurants, meeting people, coworking backups, galleries, bars, and walking into plans without much coordination.
+It is the stronger default for solo remote workers, founders, creatives, and first-time CDMX guests who want the neighborhood to create momentum.

-Choose Condesa if your month is built around sleep, park walks, quieter evenings, a steadier home routine, and a more residential feel.
-It is usually the better fit for couples, light sleepers, early-call schedules, pet owners, and remote workers who want the apartment to carry most of the workweek.
+Choose Condesa if your month is built around sleep, parks, a calmer evening rhythm, and apartment-first workdays.
+It is the stronger default for couples, light sleepers, pet owners, early-call schedules, and remote workers who want central CDMX without feeling like every night starts outside the door.

 • exact block